Emmerson Mnangagwa: The 'crocodile' who snapped back

-As if to reinforce this softer image of the new leader, a cuddly crocodile soft toy was being passed among the Zanu-PF supporters welcoming him back to the country after Mr Mugabe's resignation.
+As if to reinforce this softer image of the new leader, a cuddly crocodile soft toy was passed among the Zanu-PF supporters who welcomed him back to the country after Mr Mugabe's resignation.

 And what he lacks in charisma and oratory prowess, he makes up for in pragmatism, says close friend and Zanu-PF politician Josiah Hungwe.

 "Mnangagwa is a practical person.
 He is a person who recognises that politics is politics but people must eat," he told the BBC, adding that reforming Zimbabwe's disastrous economy will be the focus of his leadership.